ereneedolan/Employee-Tracker/README.md

 ## Description

 I created this project to work on creating schema and seeds then sourcing both to run prompts created in index.js.
 I was able to repeatedly use db_query to update or add information into my employee tracker and see that reflected.
+This gave me practice in refining my skills for backend development.

 ## Installation